Majed25/footballdashboard_webhook/README.md

 ## Workflow Configuration

-The automation script is configured to run every 2 hours using GitHub Actions During Football Season.
+The automation script is configured using Cron job & GitHub Actions During Football Season.
 The workflow file `.github/workflows/run-automation-script.yml` contains the schedule configuration and the steps to run the script.

 ## File Descriptions